EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 ### NAMD cluster

 To deploy [NAMD](https://www.ks.uiuc.edu/Research/namd/) clusters, please select one of the available LRMS (Local Resource Management System) and choose NAMD from the list of applications.

 ## How to use generic tools/practices in EC3

-### Apache Mesos

-To deploy a virtual cluster with [Apache Mesos](http://mesos.apache.org/) as a compute cluster, please select Mesos from the list of available Local Resource Management System (LRMS).

 ### ECAS cluster